FoundryApp/foundry-cli/README.md

 Go to [Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts) and choose your project

 or from [Firebase Console](https://console.firebase.google.com/project)

+### Why do you need a service account to my Firebase project?
+TODO

 ### Are you storing my code or data from my production environment?